 A student may bring a personal electronic device to school and use the device only to the extent consistent with this document, other related Board policies, and any other rules or directives issued by the district or school staff to govern the time, place, and way students may possess and use personal electronic devices.
+Cell phones and personal electronic devices may not be used during class time.

-Permission to possess and/or use personal electronic devices at school or in any school-supervised setting is subject to further modification or limitation by a teacher, activity supervisor, or any school administrator.
-When a staff member issues a specific directive or limitation related to the possession or use of any electronic device, such as but students are expected to follow that directive/limitation.
+Permission to possess and/or use personal electronic devices at school or in any school-supervised setting is subject to further modification or limitation by any school administrator.

 It is recommended that if parents/guardians need to contact their student in an emergency, they do so through the school office.
-If parents/guardians call or text their students during the school day, students may not be able to respond immediately due to teacher directives requiring no cell phone use during class or there may be poor cellular connections in the building.
+If parents/guardians call or text their students during the school day, students will not be able to respond immediately due to no cell phone use during class.

 Per Wis.
-Stat. §118.258, personal electronic devices such as cell phones may never be on or used in a locker room or restroom.
+Stat. §118,258, personal electronic devices such as cell phones may never be on or used in a locker room or restroom.